 Beetroot juice isn’t just good for heart health — it’s good for your brain, too!
 In fact, in one study looking at older adults, the nitrates in beetroot juice showed to increase blood flow to the frontal lobes of the brain — the area associated with thinking and behavior.
 As such, consuming beetroot juice is considered to be a great all-natural way to prevent or slow down cognitive decline.
 And brain conditions aren’t the only thing beetroot juice could help prevent.
 One study indicated that beetroots’ betalains, or the antioxidants that give them their reddish-purple hue, could ward off cancer!

 Luckily, incorporating beetroot juice into your daily routine is easy.
 Make your own by juicing two to three large beets or four small beets in your juicer.
 If you don’t like the taste of beet alone, you can add fresh lemon, ginger, and mint.
 If you don’t have a juicer, you can also use a high-power blender to make your beetroot juice by chopping one or two beets and blending on high with 1/4 cup regular water or coconut water, and any other ingredients for taste.
 If making your own juice isn’t really your thing, you can also buy high-quality pre-made beetroot juices at your local health food store or online.
-We like this one from Lakewood Organic ($51.84 for 6 32-Oz.
-Bottles, Amazon).
+We like this one from Beet It (Buy on Amazon, $39.99 for pack of 12).